arob5/arob5.github.io/_posts/2024-01-28-Bayes-Rule.md

 in order to re-weight $\nu$ to obtain $P_u$, $\nu$ better not be zero where
 $P_u$ is positive.
-In applications, the most common choices for $\nu$ are the Lebesgue or counting measure, which lead to the standard presentation of Bayes' rule for continous and discrete random variables, respectively.
+In applications, the most common choices for $\nu$ are the Lebesgue or counting measure, which lead to the standard presentation of Bayes' rule for continuous and discrete random variables, respectively.

 ### The Statistical Interpretation